Ricky-Wilson/meta-spider/README.md

 meta-spider
 ===========

-A python web crawler for collecting data
+This web crawler is just a working prototype